douglatornell/randopony/docs/2011Plans.rst

 the brevet organizer by email.

-Apart from providing a service to brevet organizers, the other design goal of the pony was that it should require a minimun of administrative attention.
+Apart from providing a service to brevet organizers, the other design goal of the pony was that it should require a minimum of administrative attention.
 Adding a new brevet should take no more than a minute or 2, and after that everything should be automatic.
 I'm happy to spend time improving the pony (mainly in the fall and